Andrew T. Biehl

 digits = mapM readMaybe . map (\c -> [c])

 In these examples, Tree-sitter arguably fares less favorably against its competitor than before.
 With Python, Tree-sitter fails to recognize built-in types and keywords like int and self, whereas Rouge does not.
-In the Java example, I was disappointed to find that neither Rouge nor Tree-sitter distinguishes field variables, even despite the explicit use of self throughout the class.
+In the Java example, I was disappointed to find that neither Rouge nor Tree-sitter distinguishes field variables, even despite the explicit use of this throughout the class.
 Finally, both Tree-sitter and Rouge struggle to make much sense of most variables in Haskell.
 Tree-sitter’s saving grace across all three languages is its unique ability to recognize function calls, although, in my opinion, it is inconsistent enough (and sometimes even incorrect) in Haskell for this to actually be distracting.

 Finally, there are a couple of interesting highlighting features that Tree-sitter currently claims to support.
 First, Tree-sitter is purportedly able to contingently highlight a token based on its scope.
 The following Ruby snippet is provided in Tree-sitter’s documentation to illustrate this: